boltcard/bolt-nfc-android-app/README.md

 3. Go to the read screen and check that your URL looks correct.
 Should also be outputting the PICC and CMAC as URL paramters
 4. To change your keys (to prevent malicious re-writing of your card) Go to the boltcard server terminal and run the command to show the card key change URL in QR code form and then scan this with the phone camera to load the server keys.
 5. When the keys are loaded, tap your NFC card on the phone to run the key change on the card.
+Warning!
+If you lose the keys then you will be unable to reprogram the card again

 ## Useful commands